 Over the course of many hours between July and October of 2017, we worked with SERA to build their PlyPAD.
 With the tiny home now finally about to be moved to the Kenton Women's Village, we're happy to tell our story and say that we were apart of this amazing initiative.
 Designing and building a CNCed tiny house is no easy task, though, so we want to share our photos, story, and lessons learned so that hopefully those working to build CNCed tiny houses in the future can have an easier time than we did.
 We believe sharing the knowledge we gained from this endeavor is paramount in moving toward making CNC technology more accessible to everyone.

 Below is the collection of photos we took while working on the PlyPad.

 Description of the Design

 The design of the PlyPAD was constrained by the needs of The City of Portland.
 We were allowed a maximum interior space of 8'x12' with an option to add a porch.
 The design needed to be portable so that if the city needed to move it, they would be able to do so, and because it was necessary to move the PlyPAD from where we built it to the Women's Village.

 The initial design from SERA met these challenges in a unique way.
-The structure was divided into four three foot sections each of which could be lifted with forklift, would be transported independently, and could be bolted together at the final site.
+The structure was divided into four three foot sections, each of which could be lifted with a forklift, could be transported independently, and could be bolted together at the final site.

 The roofline was designed to be a saw tooth pattern so that each module would have a clerestory to let in natural light.

 The ribs where the sections met would become an integral part of the design.
-Each rib could be brought inwards to form supports for built in CNC furnature.
+Each rib could be brought inwards to form supports for built-in CNC furniture.